 Connecticut can improve the quality of its early care and education programs and expand access to services by:

-- Increasing per-child funding for all state-subsidized early care and education programs to a rate based on the actual cost of providing high quality programs;
+- Increasing per-child funding for all state-subsidized early care and education programs based on the actual cost of providing high quality programs;

 - Increasing funding for professional development and scholarship assistance for child care staff;

-- Continuing to expand early care and education subsidies so that all eligible children have access to programs;
+- Continuing to expand the number of early care and education subsidies so that all eligible children have access to programs;

 - Issue Area: